it5prasoon/Auto-Reply-Android/README.md

 ```

+## Contribution Guidelines

+- Fork the repository, do code changes and then do a pull request.
+- If your PR is approved then you are good to go.

 ## Important Note

 When the application sends a reply to a specific user, it waits for a 10-second interval before sending the next reply (unless the reply frequency is set to 1).
 Please note that this delay does not indicate any issues with the application's functionality.

-For the source code and contributions, please visit the [Auto-Reply-Android GitHub repository](https://www.github.com/it5prasoon/Auto-Reply-Android).
+For the source code and contributions, please visit the [AutoReply GitHub repository](https://www.github.com/it5prasoon/Auto-Reply-Android).

 The application is currently in the development phase, and your code contributions are greatly appreciated.
 Feel free to fork the repository and make pull requests.
 We look forward to your collaboration.